 This can involve the application of a single coat of mud to hide minor imperfections, or it can involve the use of several coats to build up a smooth, finished surface.
-In addition, skim coating can be done over a small area or it can be done over an entire wall or ceiling.
+In addition, skim coating can be done over a small area, or it can be done over an entire wall/ceiling surface.

 About Skim Coating Compounds

 Setting compound is a powder that sets to a very hard finish when mixed with water, similar to concrete.
-It comes in setting rates of a few minutes to over an hour.
+It comes in setting rates of a few minutes to an hour or more.
 Ready-mixed joint compound comes wet and ready to use out of the bucket.
 It takes several hours to dry and is soft compared to setting compound.

 Which compound to choose depends on the surface to be skimmed.
-For most major damage use setting compound.
+For most major damage, the best choice is setting compound.
 This would include any water-damaged plaster or drywall, and very rough surfaces like drywall textures that will require several coats of mud to smooth out.
-Use a relatively slow setting compound like Durabond90® for big jobs like a textured ceiling or wall and then finish with ready-mixed mud.
+Use a relatively slow setting compound like Durabond90® for big jobs like this.

-Use ready-mixed for minor wall imperfections requiring one or two coats, and for finishing drywall.
-Ready-mixed is also good for the final coat on most skim coating jobs.
-It can be easier to spread and will allow for a thinner application than setting-type.
-It will also be easier to sand, making a smooth finish easier to achieve.
+Use ready-mixed compound for finishing drywall and for minor wall imperfections requiring one or two coats to cover.
+Ready-mixed is also good for the final coat over any skim coating job.
+It's easier to spread than setting-type, allowing for a thinner application, and it's soft, making a smooth finish easier to achieve when sanding.

 Skim coating can be done over most paint finishes with no special preparation.
 As long as the surface is ready for repainting, it will also be ready for skim coating.
-If, however, a surface has been damaged, gotten wet, or you have a very shiny paint to cover, some preparation will be necessary to ensure no bubbling develops in the finished work.
+However, if the surface has been damaged, exposed to water, or if you have a very shiny paint to cover, some preparation will be necessary to ensure no bubbling develops in the finish when you're done.

 Before skim coating: